keithjgrant/keithjgrant.com/content/posts/2019/01/preparing-your-site-for-posting-notes.md

 +++

 {{< alert >}}
-This Part 2 in a series exploring short-form posting, the IndieWeb, and taking control of your own online social workflow for your statically-generated site:
+This is Part 2 in a series exploring short-form posting, the IndieWeb, and taking control of your own online social workflow for your statically-generated site:

 1. [A Low-Friction Workflow for Short-form Posting on A Statically Generated Site](/posts/2019/01/low-friction-workflow-for-notes/)
 2. **Preparing Your Site for Posting Notes**